brysah/SpendIn/README.md

 # SpendIn Website Conversion

 This project is a website conversion from a Figma design to a React application.
-The main purpose of this project was to exercise my knowledge in tailwindss, a popular css pre-processor.
+The main purpose of this project was to exercise my knowledge in tailwindcss, a popular css pre-processor.

 ![SpendIn](https://github.com/brysah/SpendIn/blob/main/share-img.png)